goodconcepts/master-rankings/README.md

 # master-rankings
-PHP Script to automate rankings of sports results by master athletes
+PHP Script to automate rankings of best sports performances by master athletes in a certain season.

 Version 0.1 of this PHP script was created by Denise van der Linden-Morris to automate sorting tasks when creating master data rankings as a volunteer for the Dutch Athletics Federation.